 The Universal Image

-Generating every image possible.
-Or, limiting the infinite.
+Generating every image possible, limiting the infinite.

 The Mathematics of Reality